-This blog series by Franck Düvell, Myriam Cherti and other project staff provides news and comment on the ESRC-funded project Does Immigration Enforcement Matter (DIEM).
+This blog series by Franck Düvell, Myriam Cherti and other project staff provides news and comment on the Does Immigration Enforcement Matter (DIEM) project.
 Further posts and publications can be found on the project page.

 In the UK ‘illegal migration’ is high on the list of public and policy concerns.
 In the British media, ‘illegal’ has been the top most often used term when reporting about immigrants (30%, trend decreasing) (Migration Observatory 2016).
 ‘Illegal migrants’ are usually associated with ‘the other’ and thought of, for instance, as Indians, Brazilians or Albanians.
 The media would typically report matters like “the nation with the highest number of [detected] illegal workers in Britain was Bangladesh, at 3,574.
 There were 3,568 illegal workers from Pakistan; 2,782 from India; 1,310 Chinese; and 458 Nigerians.
 Other nationalities working illegally in large numbers include Albanians, Turks and Ukrainians” (e.g. The Times 2016).